marhad400/ICON_Evaluation/README.md

 Which of these network architectures would be best suited for processing text?
  - Convolution Neural Network
- - Recurrent Neural Network
+ > - Recurrent Neural Network
  - Multilayer Perceptron
  - U-Net

 What is one solution to the vanishing gradient problem in backprop?
+> This is related to a gradient descent algorithm, where it never converges to the local minimum.
+I have basic knowledge on implementing gradient descent, but I believe to solve vanishing in gradient descent you can change the weight initialization in your formula to adjust the learning rate so it can converge.
+(Just started the Machine Learning course Max recommended me a while back!)

 What is the traditional flow of interactions for a reinforcement learning agent?
  - Read the current state, take an action, environment updates state
- - Make a prediction, evaluate the loss from a target, update model with backprop
+ > - Make a prediction, evaluate the loss from a target, update model with backprop
  - Generate result, compare result to similar objects of the class, improve discriminator and predictor

 Briefly describe either branch and bound or dynamic programming:
+> Dynamic programming is a conceptual way of programming in which a problem can be optimized by breaking into sub-problems and storing previously recorded data to skip iterations.

 What is the main challenge with implementing A*:
- - Picking the correct heuristic
+ > - Picking the correct heuristic
  - Initialization parameters
  - Solution will not converge
  - Too long of an execution compared to other common pathfinders